edin-dal/structtensor/README.md

 Here, `B:R(i, j, ip, jp)` provides the mapping for redundant elements of matrix `B`.

 Make sure that you are following the same convention when you write your own STUR file.
 Always use `T:D` for dimension information, `T:U` for unique set, and `T:R` for redundancy map of tensor `T`.
-Use the same iterator names that you have used in the computation expression for the rest of the information.
-Also, the second iterator names in the redundancy map must always be similar to the first half but with an extra `p` at the end of their names.
+Note that the second half of the iterator names in the redundancy map must always be similar to the first half but with an extra `p` at the end of their names.

 ### Advanced Syntax

+#### Preprocessing

 If you wish to do some preprocessing on the tensors (e.g., provide data layout for structured tensors), the preprocessing code should be provided between `@preprocess_start` and `@preprocess_end` in the STUR file.
 For example, the STUR code for diagonal matrix-vector multiplication with a vector data layout for the diagonal matrix can be written as follows: